Detection and Analysis of Offensive Online Content in Hausa Language: Experiment

 \subsubsection{Feature Extraction and Training}

 The process of extracting relevant training features involves converting the raw data (textual) into numerical vectors that can be fed into the learning models for prediction.
-We apply both word embedding and the Term Frequency-Inverse Document Frequency (TF-IDF) techniques in transforming the cleaned version of the data.
+We apply both word embedding and the Term Frequency-Inverse Document Frequency (TF-IDF) techniques in transforming the cleaned version of the data utilised in training the aforementioned classic models.
 Word embedding maps words to a vector space for representation.
 This technique enables the models to process the data and capture the semantic relationships between words \cite{mikolov2013efficient}.
 Using the TFIDF technique, we tried unigrams, bigrams, and trigrams to maximise the models' prediction power.